 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Whickham School takes concerns seriously and will make every effort to resolve the matter as guickly as possible.
+The Trust takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

-If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, Ms R Green (PA to the Headteacher), will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Ms R Green will refer you to another staff member.
+If you have difficulty discussing a concern with a particular member of staff at any one of our schools, we will respect your views.
+In these cases, the Headteacher of the school concerned will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Whickham School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, the Trust/any of its schools will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.

+2.4.
 How to raise a concern or make a complaint

-A concern or complaint can be made in person, in writing or by telephone.
+A concern or complaint can be made in person, in writing or by telephone - at the school concerned.
 They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the Headteacher) should be made in the first instance, to Mr F Turnbull via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance to the Headteacher via the school office.
 Please mark them as Private and Confidential.